Chart Color Schemes

 Transport

-Transport analysis shows 147 active transport stops in Turramurra, including both train and bus services.
-These stops are served by 78 individual routes, offering a total of 5,704 weekly passenger trips.
-The accessibility of public transport is rated excellent, with residents typically situated 162 meters from the nearest stop.
+Transport analysis shows 147 active transport stops in Turramurra, consisting of a mix of train and bus services.
+These stops are served by 78 individual routes, collectively offering 5,704 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 162 meters from the nearest stop.

-On average, service frequency across all routes is 814 trips per day, equating to approximately 38 weekly trips per individual stop.
+Service frequency averages 814 trips per day across all routes, equating to approximately 38 weekly trips per individual stop.

 Frequently Asked Questions - Transport